 Tips for Brewing Your Own Hard Cider

-“Most people, when they are starting out, use one five-gallon carboy and pail,” said Shearer who has been experimenting with brewing hard cider since 1970.
-A “carboy” which is sometimes referred to as a “demijohn,” is essentially a jug with a large body and a small neck.
+“Most people, when they are starting out, use one five-gallon carboy and pail,” says Shearer who has been experimenting with brewing hard cider since 1970.
+A “carboy,” sometimes referred to as a “demijohn,” is essentially a jug with a large body and a small neck.
 Carboys can be made of glass or plastic.

 Other materials you will need include three to six feet of food grade plastic tubing for siphoning or “racking” your cider, and an air lock which fits into the top of your carboy.
 An airlock for fermenting cider, beer, etc. looks like a glass or plastic flat bubble with chambers on a cork.
 “The real secret to making the best hard cider is to keep air out as much as possible.
-It’s an anaerobic process.” said Shearer.
+It’s an anaerobic process,” comments Shearer.